-Food City brought together community members, home cooks and cultural traditions at its 23rd Annual Tamale Making Contest, celebrating the heritage of Sonoran cuisine and the role of food in bringing families together during the holiday season.
+Food City brought together home cooks, cultural traditions and the community for its 23rd Annual Tamale Making Contest, celebrating the heritage of Sonoran cuisine and the role of food in family gatherings during the holiday season.

-Held at Food City’s South Phoenix, Arizona, location, the annual event welcomed participants and spectators for a festive competition inspired by tamaladas – traditional gatherings where families prepare tamales together.
-This year’s contest showcased recipes passed down through generations, highlighting the deep cultural roots and personal stories behind each dish.
+Held at Food City’s location in South Phoenix, Arizona, the annual event is inspired by tamaladas – traditional gatherings where families prepare tamales together – and showcases recipes passed down through generations.

 - First place: Oyuki Osuna;